Frequently Asked Questions about Computing at the Center for Theoretical Biological Physics.

-A: Each supercomputer has installed a set of application libraries/tools, and mostly put at the path as: /opt/apps/, e.g. on DAVinCI, under the path /opt/apps, the application libraries include BOOST, FFTW, HDF5, NETCDF, PYTHON3, etc. For a particular library, you may ask for help to build, or try to build by yourself.
-To link a library, use "-I" and/or "-L" flags, e.g. "-I/opt/apps/Intel/2011.0.013/mkl/include/fftw" to use the FFTW of Intel’s mkl library, "-L/opt/apps/Intel/2011.0.013/mkl/lib/intel64" to link the intel64 library.
-To correctly link the libraries is critical to successfully and correctly compile a particular program.
-More research will be helpful before selecting and compiling the libraries for a particular program.
+A: Each supercomputer has a set of application libraries/tools installed, and mostly put at the path as: /opt/apps/, e.g. on NOTS, under the path /opt/apps/software, and you can find then by the command “module spider”.
+The application libraries include BOOST, FFTW, HDF5, NETCDF, PYTHON3, etc. For a particular library, you may ask for help to build, or try to build by yourself.
+To link a library, use "-I" and/or "-L" flags, e.g. "-I/opt/apps/software/MPI/GCC/7.3.0/OpenMPI/3.1.2/FFTW/3.3.8/include" to use the FFTW head files.
+The "-L/opt/apps/software/MPI/GCC/7.3.0/OpenMPI/3.1.2/FFTW/3.3.8/lib " to link the FFTW library.
+Correctly linking the libraries is critical to successfully compiling a particular program.

-Q: How to know that my program runs correctly and efficiently?
+Q: How do I know that my program/executable runs correctly and efficiently?

-A: After the program is compiled, use a very typical case to test run and check to see the results are reasonable and correct.
+A: After the program is compiled, use a very typical case to do a test run, and check the results are reasonable and correct.
 A very typical case means an example with the least but the most confident number of parameters in your input file, and this can be done in a short time, e.g. half hour.
-In order to run your program more efficiently, you are suggested to do benchmark, especially for parallelized program, e.g. using different number of CPUs to see the time-need to finish certain amount of output data, or how much data can be generated during certain amount of time.
-This site has an example for the performance of NAMD on BlueGene/P supercomputer: https://docs.rice.edu/confluence/pages/viewpage.action?pageId=36806253.
+In order to run your program more efficiently, you are encouraged to do benchmarking, especially for parallelized programs, e.g. using different number of CPUs to see the time-need to finish certain amount of output data, or how much data can be generated during certain amount of time.

-Q: How to identify possible errors and debug a program?
+Q: How do I identify possible errors and debug a program?

-A: It is usually not easy to identify the possible source of error of a program.
+A: It is usually not easy to identify the possible source of error in a program.
 For parallel jobs, these signals as listed here are typical, but partly reasonable.
-Signal 6: SIGABRT, a job died immediately after submitted and no or very little contents in the output file, one possible reason is that the executable image is too large to load.
+Signal 6: SIGABRT, a job died immediately after submitted and has no or very little content in the output file.
+One possible reason is that the executable image is too large to load.
 Signal 7: SIGBUS, a job terminated unexpectedly with a message "killed with signal 7", indicates the program experienced an unhandled alignment error.
 This error could occur when an improperly memory aligned data value is accessed.
 Signal 9 or Signal 11: SIGKILL, a job terminated in this way, possibly the job ran past its allotted time and was killed by the scheduler.
 In C/C++ program, this also possibly indicates a pointer pointed to some area of code within the program, which it should not (Signal 9), or a pointer pointed to a location in memory outside of the program space (Signal 11).
 Signal 10: this is rare in the LINUX/UNIX system, possibly indicates a "bus error", and comes from incorrect assembly instructions being written to CPU.
 This error could also happen when using the wrong "bit" compiler, e.g. use a 64-bit compiler on a 32-bit platform.
 Signal 13: possibly pipe failure, that is, one process is trying to write to a process but there is no process to receive the data.
-To exit all processes and restart the program run, to see it helps or not.
+Exit all processes and restart the program run, to see it helps or not.
 To debug a program, you need to put "-g" flag in your compiling option or script, to allow the compiler to collect the debugging information.
-After that, one way to debug is to do manually, i.e. read through the code piece by piece, and print out the supposed output, to see where the program goes wrong or stop, then fix the error by modify/re-write the code.
-Another way is to use some tools, e.g. gdb (at /usr/bin/gdb), idb (/opt/apps/Intel/2013.1.039/bin/idb on DAVinCI), to set breakpoint to locate lines of your code for possible errors; valgrind (download from http://valgrind.org/ and install) to detect possible memory leaks; totalview (available at DAVinCI /opt/apps/totalview) is a GUI-based source code defect analysis tool, which can be used to debug one or many processes/threads.
+After that, one way to debug is manually, i.e. read through the code piece by piece, and print out the supposed output, to see where the program goes wrong or stop, then fix the error by modifying/re-writing the code.
+Another way is to use tools, e.g. gdb (at /usr/bin/gdb) to debug your executable compiled with GNU compilers; VTiune to debug your executable compiled with Intel compilers and libnraries; valgrind (download from valgrind.org/ and install) to detect possible memory leaks.

 Q: What is MPI?